kentsangkm/evalcat/README.md

 ```
 > ./example.sh
 > hello
-< other_program received from cin: hello
+other_program received from cin: hello
 > #HOTKEY1
-< other_program received from cin: text1
+other_program received from cin: text with space
 > #HOTKEY2 -l
-< other_program received from cin: evalcat
+other_program received from cin: evalcat
-< other_program received from cin: other_program
+other_program received from cin: other_program
 > #ABC
-< The macro ABC is not defined
+The macro ABC is not defined
 > #EXIT
 ```